CentreForDigitalHumanities/Basics-of-Statistics/20221013/instructions.md

 2. Also before the training, please read through Chapter 2 of this online textbook:

 Quené, H. & van den Bergh, H. (2022).
 Quantitative Methods and Statistics (Chapter 2).
-Open textbook, available at https://hugoquene.github.io/QMS-EN/ch-research.html .
+Open textbook, available at https://hugoquene.github.io/QMS-EN/ch-research.html.
+The textbook also contains instructions on how to "do" statistics with R.

 ## Materials during the training